 Bring durable and long-lasting reusable items to school with you: stainless steel or BPA-free plastic water bottles, cloth grocery bags, a cutlery set, a plate and bowl, cloth napkins, etc.

 Go retro: stock and decorate your dorm room with stuff from garage sales, thrift stores, or online resale forums like EBay and Craigslist.
-There is a huge community sale at IU on August 23rd and 24th called HOOSIER TO HOOSIER that sells gently used or new items donated by students during move-out in the spring and summer.
+There is a huge community sale at IU on August 20, 2016 called HOOSIER TO HOOSIER that sells gently used or new items donated by students during move-out in the spring and summer.
 The prices are cheap, and proceeds benefit local charities!

 Save money and buy your textbooks used or purchase an online edition.